DanHanson82/python-aws-test-dump/README.md

 Generally you will want to do a dump of some production data for fixtures to use in tests and make sure you aren't hitting production when using any of the restore classes or commands.

 Take a look at the tests in the project to get an idea how to use for testing.
-I'm using moto to mock aws with pytest which is fantastic!

 This isn't meant to be a backup tool and won't handle large amounts of data.

-## Installation

-This isn't on PyPI yet but it can be pip installed using the url from this repo.
-Debating if this is worth publishing or not.
-More for my personal use at the moment.

 ## Usage